Atypical

 Atypical Fibroxanthoma (AFX) is a rare Skin Tumour that occurs in response to UV light.

-The appearance is not specific and, particularly when scaly, may look like squamous cell carcinoma.
+The appearance is not always specific and can be confused with a squamous cell carcinoma.

 Gallery of Fibroxanthoma